What’s The Difference Between a Pharmacy Technician and Pharmacist?

 If you’re considering a 2-year pharm tech associate degree, you’ll receive extra training with general education courses.
 Some college credits may apply towards your associate degree (or bachelor’s degree in the future).

 Do I Need My Pharmacy Tech Certification?

 Though pharmacy techs might receive on-the-job training, having a proper certification tells employers that you’re the most qualified person for a position.
 Without any kind of background in pharmacology, the chances of making mistakes increases, and can result in serious consequences.

 What’s more, many states mandate pharmacy tech certification, and this requirement is only set to increase over the coming years.

 Where Do Pharm Techs Work?

-Pharmacies can be found in hospitals, nursing homes, outpatient centers, and local drugstores.
+Pharmacies can be found in a variety of healthcare settings including hospitals, nursing homes, outpatient centers, and local drugstores.

 This offers a great deal of freedom for the pharmacy technician in finding a place where they’d like to work or where they feel most comfortable.

 Thanks to an aging Baby Boomer population, this allied health job sector is expected to increase by 7% over the next decade.
 This means that plenty of career opportunities should be available for years to come.